Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1600.md

 First time Test Kitchen - difference between `kitchen converge`, `kitchen test`, `kitchen verify'.
 What's the difference between test and verify.
 Test transfers files to the node so they're fresh, verify does not.
 By default `kitchen test` automatically destroys (can be overridden), unless the test run fails (except with the EC2 provider).
 That being said, carefully monitor EC2 usage.

 How does Test Kitchen know about dependent cookbooks?
 What if A calls B, how does Test Kitchen know about that?
 Test Kitchen is Berksfile aware - it will haul stuff in.
+Test Kitchen abuses Berkshelf in that it just uses the dependency resolver to copy cookbooks in via scp.

 ## What will we do now?
 What needs to happen next?